📝 Food safety and HACCP · ⏱️ 3 min read

 Per group you need the same HACCP checks.

 For grilled dishes, for example, you always measure the core temperature (75°C).
 For oven dishes you check the oven temperature.
-Fewer different processes means less paperwork.
+From tracking this across dozens of restaurants, fewer different processes means significantly less paperwork.

 Using fewer allergens simplifies everything